MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 _Welcome to the return of TeraSaturday, a not-so-weekly update post about all the neat stuff that has been going on in the world of Terasology!
 Half blog, half changelog, completely cool._

+## 📯 Terasology Alpha 19 (v4.3.0) released!

+We are happy to announce that we just released Terasology Alpha 19 (v4.3.0).
+While this release mainly consists of foundation work and "under-the-hood" improvements that are not visible in the game, our contributors also added a few quite visible goodies such as visual damage indicators (see TeraSaturday #11) and a world generation plugin for Flying Islands 🛸

 ## 📰 Since last TeraSaturday ...

 Many thanks to our contributors since last [TeraSaturday #11]({% post_url 2021-03-13-terasaturday-11 %}): _@antag99_, _@DarkWeird_, _@keturn_, _@pollend_, and _@skaldarnar_.